We have five factories and 19 years of experience in plant extracts

 5.7 Anti-Cancer Properties

-While more research is needed, some studies have indicated that Citrus bioflavonoids may have anti-cancer properties.
+While more research is needed, some studies have indicated that citrus bioflavonoids may have anti-cancer properties.
 They may help to inhibit the growth of cancer cells and reduce the risk of certain types of cancer, particularly those related to the digestive system.

 5.8 Enhanced Nutrient Absorption